-ADS 710 Organizational Theory, Development and Strategic Change

-In this course, students will study various organizations in the context of their environments to understand the internal and external processes that promote and inhibit organizational change.
-The focus is the essential role that organizational leaders play in identifying these processes, guiding their development, and filtering and disseminating challenges and infor-mation to the organization.
+ADS 710 - Organizational Theory, Development and Strategic Change and external processes that promote and inhibit organizational change.
+The focus is the essential role that organizational leaders play in identifying these processes, guiding their development, and filtering and disseminating challenges and information to the organization.
 Special attention will be given to the development of the resources of the organization, especially the human resources.